mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 .. note:: Update MyBundle with your bundle name.

-9) Automated Code Style
+Automated code style
 -----------------------

 Another great way how to improve your Plugin code base quality is to run the CS Fixer: `bin/php-cs-fixer fix plugins/MyBundle`.

 .. note:: Update MyBundle with your bundle name.

-10) Static Analysis
+Static analysis
 -------------------

 PHPSTAN is another amazing tool that detects bugs for you.
 It's better to run it on the whole codebase including core Mautic, so it's aware of all classes.